PeterHevesi/MiduwayPCE/README.md

 # MiduwayPCE
-UI Automation &amp; Testing Framework
+Unified UI Automation & End-to-End Testing Framework on top of Playwright.NET for Web and UIA3 for Windows